Forget what you thought you knew about luxury cars.

 With these low profile performance tires, the sidewalls are much lower and the tires have a wider footprint, so they don't cushion as well when hitting road irregularities.
 But short sidewalls also means more precise control to steering inputs and lots more grip during high-speed cornering.
 Don't get me wrong.
 The standard tires do their job quite well, they just don't give the big sedan sports car-like handling qualities.
 If you are a conservative driver that rarely subjects your passengers to undue G-forces, you will be happier with the standard H-rated rubber.

-The technology You might think that trying to learn and control all the technology in this new Benz can be a daunting task, especially if you and computers don't see eye to eye.
+You might think that trying to learn and control all the technology in this new Benz can be a daunting task, especially if you and computers don't see eye to eye.
 While that was certainly true of the previous S Class, I can tell you that the new COMMAND system is far easier to master with a larger display screen in the center of the dash and a Push-and-Turn Mouse, as Mercedes calls it, to control the various features this car has to offer.

 While it will certainly take some time and effort to become familiar with all the features at your disposal (and the 1 inch thick manual full of dry techno-babble doesn't help), the great features in this car provide a good reason to get over any technophobia you may have.